learn-co-students/javascript-xhr-v-000/README.md

 ```

 Ok, so there is quite a lot of text there.
 But the main point is that the `responseText` **is a string**.
-It looks like a JavaScript array that contains objects, but it is in fact a string.
-And yes, it would be nice if it were that array, but it's a string.
+It looks like a JavaScript array that contains objects, but those quotation marks on either end mean that it is in fact a string.
+But wouldn't it be nice if it were an array.
 Think about it, the Internet has to send back data in the lowest common denominator.
 And whether it is sending back HTML or JSON data, it is sending back a string.
-Getting data out of a string shaped like an object isn't fun.
-Let's convert this into an object.
+Navigating through data in a string shaped like an object isn't fun.
+So let's convert this into an object.

 ```js
 JSON.parse(response)